goombasinastack/blog/_posts/_drafts/template.md

 ### :x Nutshell guide
   Nutshells are snapshots of sections from other pages, or other parts of the same page.
 You can use them in your own sites: visit [here](https://ncase.me/nutshell/)!

-  All nutshells congregate at the bottom of the page, much like footnotes--except you don't need to scroll all the way back up, since they're embedded in the text.
+  Self-referential nutshells congregate at the bottom of the page, much like footnotes--except you don't need to scroll all the way back up, since they're embedded in the text.
+Score!

   (The table of contents preview breaks a bit, though.)